 Option 6: Check System Specs

-To get the most out of playback performance, we recommend using a machine which meets our Recommended specs or higher from our system requirements.
+To get the most out of playback performance, we recommend using a machine that meets our Recommended specs or higher from our system requirements.
 Please see this support article for guidelines for working with specific content.
-In rare cases we have seen Camtasia not use the discrete graphics card even when in high performance mode.
+In rare cases, we have seen Camtasia not use the discrete graphics card even when in high-performance mode.
 Here is how to force that on the computer: